 Losing weight is hard.
 Some people try to lose weight their whole lives only to lose and gain the same ten pounds over and over again.
 I myself have struggled with my weight at various times in my life.
 Growing up overweight, out of shape, lost and confused is a big part of why I am so passionate about helping others lose weight.
 Shoot, just in the last few years I put on weight and had to lose it yet again.
+Sometimes, effort just isn’t enough to cause results that you can see.

 Therefore in this article, I’ll try to help answer the question “Why can’t I lose weight?”
+There are six key factors that we’ve included that tend to prevent weight loss, and we’ve included tips on how you can reverse the things keeping you from losing weight.

 Why Can’t I Lose Weight